marijnh/Eloquent-JavaScript/06_object.md

 // → false
 ```

-Because property names must be strings, this still doesn't help when
-your _key_ values are of some other type.
+Object ((property)) names must be strings.
+If you need a map whose
+keys can't easily be converted to strings—such as objects—you cannot
+use an object as your map.

 {{index "Map class"}}